 Hysterectomy is among the top 10 most commonly performed surgeries in the US; 1 in 3 women has one by age 60.
 It seems like every other woman I’ve talked to has had one or knows a relative or friend who has one scheduled.
 It may be common but it’s still a major surgery that requires general anesthesia and significant recovery time.
 We’ve got to have a pre-op plan for optimal mental and physical health post-op.
 These are the things I am preparing in the two weeks leading up to my surgery date.
 The following tips are written with hysterectomy in mind but could potentially be applicable to other major surgical procedures.

 Stress can be a good thing; it gives you that kick in the butt to perform well.
-The on-going, negative, daily stresses building up over time is what results in feeling unwell and unhappy.
+Too much stress on the other hand will result in physical and mental manifestations.
+The on-going, negative, daily stresses that build up over time can have massive impacts on your quality of life.
 Unrealistic deadlines, “not your favorite” co-workers, traffic, arguments with a loved one, aging parents, childcare, illnesses or injuries, unexpected repairs, insomnia, watching the news = STRESS!
 Just reading that list made me feel it!
 We all have variable doses of stress throughout our lives and when it's not well-managed, it adds up.
 If we look at women with very similar situations and sources of stress, we’d still find differences in perceived stress levels and how each is affected by them.

 How do you address your stress?
 Do you open a bottle of wine, grab some pizza, and complain to a friend?
 I’m not gonna lie, that sounds ideal when you're dealing with an unexpected rough patch.
 However, for ongoing day-to-day stress that is affecting your life, you've got to have some other strategies.
 Several forms of coping, such as reliance on alcohol, will eventually make you feel worse.
 And it matters because chronic stress can have a significant impact on your health and well-being.